dragthor/dragthor.github.com/about.md

   - /author/kriskrause/page/3/
   - /member3911.htm
 ---
 Hi.
 My name is Kris Krause.
 I write software.
 Language and platform?
 Depends on the problem.
-I also try to be a [healthy developer](http://healthydeveloper.com).
+I also try to be a healthy fit developer.

+My current list of tech tools and [devices](/devices).

 First computer programmed?
 [TRS-80](https://en.wikipedia.org/wiki/TRS-80)